crynux-ai/lumi/example/happy_aigen/README.md

-Setup your discord server to play with happy AIGen.
+Setup your discord bot to play with happy AIGen.

 1. Enable Discord bot on your discord server.